What Is UTM_Campaign and How It Powers GA4 Marketing Reports

 • It is a required value when you tag your marketing link and you cannot create a trackable link without it.

-utm_campaign insights vizualization in Google Analytics
+utm_campaign insights in Universal Analytics

-• a measurable objective
+• Define a clear objective

 While your analytics platform is created with utm codes in mind and can read them to group your incoming traffic in meaningful buckets, it only reads data, it does not create it.
 So, you have to create your utm_campaign and other tracking snippets either:

-Our recommendation:
+Our recommendations:

 • It is great to create large roll-up reporting buckets – like region, country, master brand – and you can use the Google Analytics custom dimensions to create and track those instead of using utm_campaign.